Rock Machine MC criminal allegations and incidents: Germany

 In Spring 2011, ex-Bandido, Suat Erköse applied to join the Rock Machine.
 By this time the Rock Machine was expanding further into the South German province of Baden-Württemberg.
 It had established two chapters in Ulm and Neu-Ulm.
 Issues between the Rock Machine and the Bandidos Germany erupted in the Ulm area were both clubs had chapters.
 In early May, members of the Rock Machine's Neu-Ulm chapter were involved in a violent altercation with Bandidos Ulm chapter members at a bar in Neu-Ulm, several people were injured.
 Tensions had been growing between the groups over the control of the lucrative red light district in Ulm.
 On May 10, 2011, several members of the Rock Machine Ulm (Germany Central) chapter traveled to a Bandidos associated Pure Platinum nightclub on Blaubeurer Straße.
 They entered the business and brazenly assaulted a few members of the Bandidos Ulmer chapter, several Bandidos were injured.

 The Bandidos, feeling their reputation was at stake responded with an attack on a residence associated with the Rock Machine, located in the Wiblingen district of Ulm.
 Four Bandidos members vandalized a vehicle with a baseball bat and fired multiple shots into the building, no one was injured though the members girlfriend was home.
 Two Bandidos were arrested and charged for the shooting.
 The regional court accused one Bandidos Germany national secretary, Andreas B. of attempted murder for ordering the attack.
 Another member Mahir H. was charged as an accomplice.
 The Rock Machine then retaliated by fire bombing a Bandidos-owned business in early 2012, this in turn resulted in one of their establishments being set ablaze a week later.
-A series of raids launched by German police against several chapters of the Bandidos led to a de-escalation in tenions.
+A series of raids launched by German police against several chapters of the Bandidos led to a de-escalation in tensions.